 Two Pennies To Rub

-New Release For 2019: “Two Pennies to Rub” (Part 1 - Opening Sequence) Genre: Folk Acoustic.
+Forthcoming For 2020: “Two Pennies to Rub” (Part 1 - Opening Sequence) Genre: Folk Acoustic.
 A solo project by Maurice Douglas also featuring Jon Camp.

 I have taken the unusual steps of releasing the first batch of tracks from the new folk album “Two Pennies to Rub” which are being made available prior to pre full album release as a package or single-track downloads … (Part 2) the second batch of songs will follow very soon and the whole package will be available as a complete full album download and possibly a hard copy CD to follow.

 WAV Tracks 16 Bit 1411kbps for “Two Pennies to Rub” can be purchased & downloaded from this section of the website, and other formats are also available on special request.
 The songs are being presented as a Prologue (Opening Sequence)

 Project Info: Many hours of research into the local history of Northumberland (UK), plus many months of recording & music production have made the project a very difficult challenge nevertheless a worthwhile experience being a fellow Northumbrian.